Wolfrax/wlog/content/articles/Technologies/2021/Referer_policy_for_applause.md

 In the same issue, it is suggested to set the referrer policy to "no-referrer-when-downgrade".
 Checking the [specification](https://www.w3.org/TR/referrer-policy/) for this policy indicated that setting the referer policy in the reverse-proxy is a good idea.

+From [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) this is stated for
+no-referrer-when-downgrade:

+> Send the origin, path, and querystring in Referer when the protocol security level stays the same or improves
+> (HTTP→HTTP, HTTP→HTTPS, HTTPS→HTTPS).
+Don't send the Referer header for requests to less secure destinations
+> (HTTPS→HTTP, HTTPS→file).

 For nginx (in the reverse proxy) this is done like so (see the "add_header" directive below)